Defendants arraigned in Allen County court

 - Benjamin HardyAustralian volleyball player

 Aug.
-22—LIMA — The following people have entered pleas of not guilty in Allen County Common Pleas Court to charges returned against them by a recent session of the grand jury.
+23—LIMA — The following people have entered pleas of not guilty in Allen County Common Pleas Court to charges returned against them by a recent session of the grand jury.

 Benjamin Hardy, 40, homeless, was arraigned on one count of vandalism to a police cruiser, a fifth-degree felony.
 A reduction sought by Hardy to his $100,000 bond was denied by Judge Jeffrey Reed.